Tortillera

 Part reckoning, part renewal, part redemption, part rebirth, the poems in Tortillera come clean, but more than that, they guide, reveal and examine larger considerations: the role of language on gender its subsequent roles, the heartrending consequences of compulsory heterosexuality, as well as the patriarchal stamp emblazoned on the Cuban diaspora.
 The work contained in Tortillera befits its audacious title—bold, original and utterly without shame.

-Winner of The TRP Southern Poetry Breakthrough Series: Florida
+The TRP Southern Poetry Breakthrough Series

 About the Author